delafont/sunny/README.md

 * Julien Delafontaine - EPFL, BBCF (App development)
 * Sunniva Foerster - Universitat Konstanz (Algorithm and R code)

-Copyright 2013 EPFL BBCF <julien dot delafontaine at yandex dot com>
+Copyright 2013 EPFL BBCF
+julien.delafontaine@yandex.com

 For more details about the methods used, refer to the publication:
 <article...>